-JMSLMixerContainer mixer; Instrument instrument; MusicJob myMusicJob; public void init() { JMSL.setIsApplet(true); } public void start() { synchronized (JMSL.class) { initJMSL(); initMusicDevices(); buildMixer(); buildInstrument(); buildMusicJob(); launchMusicJob(); } } private void initJMSL() { JMSL.scheduler = new EventScheduler(); JMSL.scheduler.start(); JMSL.clock.setAdvance(0.1); } private void initMusicDevices() { JSynMusicDevice.instance().open(); } private void buildMixer() { mixer = new JMSLMixerContainer(); mixer.start(); } VexFlow An engraving engine for musical notation designed for HTML5 and Javascript.
+JMSLMixerContainer mixer; Instrument instrument; MusicJob myMusicJob; public void init() { JMSL.setIsApplet(true); } public void start() { synchronized (JMSL.class) { initJMSL(); initMusicDevices(); buildMixer(); buildInstrument(); buildMusicJob(); launchMusicJob(); } } private void initJMSL() { JMSL.scheduler = new EventScheduler(); JMSL.scheduler.start(); JMSL.clock.setAdvance(0.1); } private void initMusicDevices() { JSynMusicDevice.instance().open(); } private void buildMixer() { mixer = new JMSLMixerContainer(); mixer.start(); }

+Figure 1: JMSL Example Score

+VexFlow VexFlow is an engraving engine for musical notation designed for HTML5 and Javascript.
 It is designed to be used as a back-end rendering engine for mainly online tools.
 It requires no external libraries or dependencies although it can be used with other JavaScript libraries such as Raphael for SVG support and jQuery or easy DOM Manipulation.
 While only in the “pre-pre-pre-alpha” stage, the library is very well documented including a step-by-step guide to getting started.
-The library supports hardcoding of musical scores and since it is built in JavaScript it can also use XML parsing to read MusicXML and display any score loaded into it.
+The library supports hardcoding of musical scores and since it is built in JavaScript it can use Javascrip’s built-in XML parser to read MusicXML and display any score loaded into it.
 The problem with this technique is that this can be rendered only by an HTML5 compatible web browser.
 Fortunately, in iOS it is possible to use a browser frame in a native app.
 That browser frame acts as a small web browser embedded in an iOS application.
-The browser uses Safari and its webkit rendering engine, so it is compatible with the HTML5 specification. var canvas = $("div.two div.a canvas")[0]; var renderer = new Vex.Flow.Renderer(canvas, Vex.Flow.Renderer.Backends.CANVAS); var ctx = renderer.getContext(); var stave = new Vex.Flow.Stave(10, 0, 500); stave.addClef("treble").setContext(ctx).draw(); // Create the notes var notes = [ // A quarter-note C. new Vex.Flow.StaveNote({ keys: ["c/4"], duration: "q" }), // A quarter-note D. new Vex.Flow.StaveNote({ keys: ["d/4"], duration: "q" }), // A quarter-note rest.
-Note that the key (b/4) specifies the vertical // position of the rest. new Vex.Flow.StaveNote({ keys: ["b/4"], duration: "qr" }), // A C-Major chord. new Vex.Flow.StaveNote({ keys: ["c/4", "e/4", "g/4"], duration: "q" }) ]; // Create a voice in 4/4 var voice = new Vex.Flow.Voice({ num_beats: 4, beat_value: 4, resolution: Vex.Flow.RESOLUTION }); // Add notes to voice voice.addTickables(notes); // Format and justify the notes to 500 pixels var formatter = new Vex.Flow.Formatter(). joinVoices([voice]).format([voice], 500); // Render voice voice.draw(ctx, stave); DixShtix
+The browser uses Safari and its Webkit rendering engine, so it is compatible with the HTML5 specification.
+The Webkit rendering engine is extremely powerful but the browser-frame version used in native iOS apps suffers from reduced performance.
+This is why competing browsers like Google Chrome for iOS and Mozilla Firefox do not perform as well as on other platforms.
+This issue requires more investigation and testing to determine if it will hinder the use of VexFlow.
+Below is a simple example of using VexFlow to create a stave and populate it with notes. var canvas = $("div.two div.a canvas")[0]; var renderer = new Vex.Flow.Renderer(canvas, Vex.Flow.Renderer.Backends.CANVAS); var ctx = renderer.getContext(); var stave = new Vex.Flow.Stave(10, 0, 500); stave.addClef("treble").setContext(ctx).draw(); // Create the notes var notes = [ // A quarter-note C. new Vex.Flow.StaveNote({ keys: ["c/4"], duration: "q" }), // A quarter-note D. new Vex.Flow.StaveNote({ keys: ["d/4"], duration: "q" }), // A quarter-note rest.
+Note that the key (b/4) specifies the vertical // position of the rest. new Vex.Flow.StaveNote({ keys: ["b/4"], duration: "qr" }), // A C-Major chord. new Vex.Flow.StaveNote({ keys: ["c/4", "e/4", "g/4"], duration: "q" }) ]; // Create a voice in 4/4 var voice = new Vex.Flow.Voice({ num_beats: 4, beat_value: 4, resolution: Vex.Flow.RESOLUTION }); // Add notes to voice voice.addTickables(notes); // Format and justify the notes to 500 pixels var formatter = new Vex.Flow.Formatter(). joinVoices([voice]).format([voice], 500); // Render voice voice.draw(ctx, stave);

+Figure 2.
+VexFlow Example

+DixShtix